elizabethtl/elizabethtl.github.io/_posts/2024-03-07-untrustide.md

 ---
-layout: posts
+layout: single
-title:  Weaknesses in VS Code Extensions
+title:  "UntrustIDE: Weaknesses in VS Code Extensions"
 author_profile: true
+toc: true
+toc_sticky: true
 ---

+# UntrustIDE: Weaknesses in VS Code Extensions

 *TLDR: We found vulnerabilities in VS Code extensions and verified code execution exploits impacting more than 6 million installations.
 We also found that more than a fifth of the extensions import dependencies with a critical-level security advisory.*